 4. International transfers: If ever it is necessary to transfer EU user data over international borders, such as when sending data to a third-party processor located in another country, you will need to take some precautions to ensure that all international data transfers are GDPR compliant.

-- Follow EU-U.S. Privacy Shield certification or similar EU-certified safeguards to transfer the data.
+- Follow the EU-U.S. Data Privacy Framework (which is not fully finalized yet) or similar EU-certified safeguards to transfer the data.

 - Uphold EU Model Contractual Clauses in regard to international consumer data transfers.